Back

 You should consult your doctor if you or your child are taking any of the following medicines:

-• allopurinol (used to treat gout) may be more likely to cause an allergic skin reaction
+• allopurinol (for the treatment of gout) may be more likely to cause an allergic skin reaction

-• probenecid (to treat gout) the doctor may decide to adjust the dose of Amoxiclav
+• probenecid (for the treatment of gout) your doctor may decide to adjust the dose of Amoxiclav

-• medicines that suppress blood clotting (such as warfarin) may require additional blood tests
+• medicines that suppress blood clotting (such as warfarin) additional blood tests may be necessary

-• methotrexate (used to treat cancer or rheumatic diseases): Amoxiclav may affect how it works
+• methotrexate (used to treat cancer or rheumatic diseases): Amoxiclav may affect the way it works

-• mycophenolate mofetil (used to suppress the immune system in transplants): close clinical monitoring is required during co-administration with the antibiotic and for a short period thereafter.
+• mycophenolate mofetil (used to suppress the immune system in transplants): close clinical monitoring is necessary during co-administration with the antibiotic and for a short period afterwards.

 Amoxiclav with food and drink

-To minimize the possibility of gastrointestinal intolerance, take or give Amoxiclav to your child immediately before a meal.
+To minimize the likelihood of gastrointestinal intolerance, take or give Amoxiclav to your child immediately before a meal.

 Pregnancy and breastfeeding

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to become pregnant, consult your doctor before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to become pregnant, ask your doctor for advice before using this medicine.

-The possibility of increased sensitivity should be considered.
+The possibility of increased sensitivity should be taken into account.

 This medicinal product contains sodium.
-The lemon fragrance contains benzyl alcohol.
+The lemon flavour contains benzyl alcohol.

 This medicine contains benzyl alcohol.